-In this tutorial we will see how to configure an ASP.NET Core 3.1 web application with AngularJS SPA as front end and PostgreSQL as database with Secure User membership implementation using Identity Server 4.
+In this tutorial we will see how to configure an ASP.NET Core 3.1 web application with AngularJS SPA as front end and Secure User membership implementation using Identity Server 4 on PostgreSQL database.

 - Install PostgreSQL